ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 The LLVM Embedded Toolchain for Arm has been built and tested on Linux/Ubuntu 18.04.5 LTS, including cross-building for Windows.

+Building on macOS is functional but experimental.
+Currently it is only lightly tested on a Macbook Pro with M1 on macOS 12.3.1.
+Cross-building for Windows from Mac is untested.

 [Binary packages](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases)
 are provided for major LLVM releases for Linux and Windows.